feathersjs/docs/clients/feathers.md

   - [request](https://github.com/request/request)
   - Fetch: works in supported browsers, React Native or modules like [node-fetch](https://github.com/bitinn/node-fetch).

-## Usage in NodeJS or React Native
+## Usage in NodeJS, React Native or with Module Loaders

 For module loaders that support [NPM](https://www.npmjs.com/) like [Browserify](http://browserify.org/), [Webpack](https://webpack.github.io/) or [StealJS](http://stealjs.com) the Feathers client modules can be loaded individually.
 The following example sets up a Feathers client that uses a local Socket.io connection to communicate with remote services: